 Learning to drive isn’t easy.
 Learning to drive in the 21st Century with everything in our hands and in front of our faces vying for our attention over the road definitely isn’t easy.
 With the evolution of technology throwing notifications left and right, the challenge of remaining focused and alert while on the road is daunting.

-Texting-while-driving, or distracted driving, has become a recent but serious problem facing many young drivers.
+Texting while driving, or distracted driving, has become a recent but serious problem facing many young drivers.
 Older generations also struggle with keeping their phones dark, silent and out of sight on the daily commute.
-It doesn’t matter if you’ve been driving for two or twenty years — taking your eyes away from the road ahead and giving your focus elsewhere is dangerous and often life-threatening.
+It doesn’t matter if you’ve been driving for two years or 20 — taking your eyes away from the road ahead and giving your focus elsewhere is dangerous and often life-threatening.

 So with technology growing ever more present and sentient, how are we as drivers meant to see past all the bright lights and shiny gizmos to actually just drive?
 What does safe driving really mean?
 How can we as a community agree to put an end to distracted driving?

 While this might not have all the answers, here is a handbook to real safe driving in the 21st century.
 This is a guide to getting back to basics, to understand why and how distracted driving is so dangerous, what you can do about it, and how both older and younger drivers can provide a better, safer future together.

 You Think You Know – But You Probably Don’t

 Texting-while-driving has often been seen as the poster child for distracted driving, but that’s not the full story.
 What is the definition of distracted driving?
 According to the NHTSA, distracted driving classifies as “any activity that diverts attention from driving, including talking or texting on your phone, eating and drinking, talking to people in your vehicle, fiddling with the stereo, entertainment or navigation system—anything that takes your attention away from the task of safe driving.”